Mathieu-Seurin/3D_Baxter_representation_learning/README.md

 ```

 I have not found other solution than running within the proxy network (run locally within ensta or from another Ubuntu machine?)

+* Running shell scripts:

+The method has_command_finish_correctly for tracing errors better in console (break program and show error without continuing next program in the script) sometimes does not work.
+Remove it from your script if your bash command sh does not recognize functions and if running ./script.sh (without sh before) gives you permission errors when running remotely via ssh.

 ## REFERENCES